This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 Otherwise, follow below steps one by one to install Apache, PHP, and MySQL first.

-This section contains steps to be followed to install Apache web server.
+This section contains steps to be followed to install the Apache webserver.

-Copy C:\Apache24\bin path and append this with path environment variable.
+Step #3: Copy C:\Apache24\bin path and append this with a path environment variable.

 cd to C:/Apache24/bin and run the following commands one by one